LayanJethwa/Fractals/README.md

 ## Usage

 Download and run the fractals.py file for the main code, and the fractals_3d_opengl.py file for the 3D render of the Mandelbrot set.
+I am running it on an Nvidia 3070 Ti GPU.

 ## Demo